Here is a look at the life of Ali Abdullah Saleh, who was president of Yemen for 33 years.

 1974 - Takes part in a coup that installs a 10-member military command council.

-July 17, 1978 - Is named president of the Yemen Arab Republic (North Yemen) after the assassination of President Ahmed Hussein al-Ghashmi.
+July 17, 1978 - Is named president of the North Yemen after the assassination of President Ahmed Hussein al-Ghashmi.

-1983 - Is elected to a five year term as president by the Constituent People's Assembly.
+1983 - Is re-elected to a five-year term as president by the Constituent People’s Assembly.

 July 1988 - Is elected to a five year term as president by the new Consultative Council.

-1999 - Wins Yemen's first direct presidential election with 96% of the vote.
+1999 - Wins Yemen’s first direct presidential election.

 February 2001 - Parliament votes to extend the president’s term of office from five to seven years.

-November 27, 2001 - Saleh meets with United States President George W. Bush, Secretary of State Colin Powell and CIA Director George Tenet in Washington, D.C., to discuss an aid package to Yemen worth $400 million.
+November 27, 2001 - Saleh meets with United States President George W. Bush, Secretary of State Colin Powell and CIA Director George Tenet in Washington to discuss an aid package to Yemen worth $400 million.

-March 10, 2011 - President Saleh announces plans to draft a new constitution establishing a parliamentary system.
+March 10, 2011 - Amid protests, Saleh announces plans to draft a new constitution establishing a parliamentary system.

 June 3, 2011 - Opposition forces launch missiles at the presidential palace, injuring Saleh and killing several others.

-September 23, 2011 - President Saleh returns to Yemen, after more than three months of medical treatment in Saudi Arabia.
+September 23, 2011 - A government spokesman says that Saleh has returned to Yemen after completing medical treatment in Saudi Arabia.

-November 23, 2011 - Signs an agreement in Saudi Arabia transferring his executive powers to vice president Abdu Rabu Mansur Hadi, Saleh retains the title of president for three months but hands over executive powers to Yemen's vice president.
+November 23, 2011 - Signs an agreement in Saudi Arabia transferring his executive powers to Hadi.
+Saleh retains the title of president for three months, but hands over executive powers to Yemen’s vice president.

-January 21, 2012 - Yemen's parliament approves a controversial law that ensures Saleh complete immunity from prosecution.
-In return, Saleh will step down from power next month.
+January 21, 2012 - Yemen’s parliament approves a controversial law that ensures Saleh immunity from prosecution.

 February 27, 2012 - Attends the handover ceremony, cementing a power transfer deal to Hadi.
 The ceremony formally ends Saleh’s 33-year reign as leader.